Alicepinch/roots-cafe/TESTING.md

 #### Performance

-In order to improve performance, lighthouse suggested to compress all images so I compressed all images using [Tinypng](https://tinypng.com/)
+For performance, lighthouse suggested to compress all images to save on loading time so I compressed all images using [Tinypng](https://tinypng.com/).

 #### Reports